djotaku/adventofcode/2016/Day_01/README.md

 I knew intuitively that this needed to be simpler than tracking orientation.
 Something with polar coordinates.
 Since Haskell doesn’t track state, I was looking at AoC on reddit to see if there was someone who could explain how to do this without keeping state and found [this post](https://www.reddit.com/r/adventofcode/comments/5fur6q/comment/dangjvv/?utm_source=share&utm_medium=web2x&context=3).
 That’s it!
 Using complex numbers should make this work.
 So I decided to not look at that answer again, but use the idea of complex numbers in the Ruby, Perl, Go, and Haskell solutions.
 Also to maybe design with part 2 in mind.
 And that's how I did the Ruby solution.
 For my first Ruby attempt, I tried to use coordinates rather than complex numbers based on the following from Wikipedia: (a+bi) * i = ai + b(i^2) = -b + ai but I couldn't get the right answer.
 Then it turned out that I was doing something slightly wrong in my regex check, so I may try to use that principle again in Perl, Go, and/or Haskell rather than relying on Complex numbers.
 That said, it wasn't the end of the world to use complex numbers.

+With Perl I made it work without using Complex numbers.
+Key was the realization that I needed a temp variable to hold direction[0] in order to be able to transfer it over to direction[y].

 ## What I Learned

 ### Generic